supreethr23/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_05_Implementing_Azure-based_recovery_services.md

    ```

 1. Switch back to the **Recover Data Wizard**, and on the **Browse and Recover Files** page, select **Unmount**, and when prompted to confirm, select **Yes**.

+### Review
+In this lab, you have completed:
+- Created and configured an Azure Site Recovery vault.
+- Implemented Hyper-V VM protection by using Azure Site Recovery vault.
+- Implemented Azure Backup

 ## You have successfully completed the lab.